sg893052/sonic-buildimage/release_documents/Command-Reference.md

 When spanning tree is used, the network switches transform the real network topology into a spanning tree topology.
 In an STP topology any LAN in the network can be reached from any other LAN through a unique path.
 The network switches recalculate a new spanning tree topology whenever there is a change to the network topology.

 Two modes of spanning tree protocol are supported: Per VLAN Spanning Tree and Rapid Per VLAN Spanning Tree.
 At any given time, only one of the modes is configurable.
 Most of the commands listed below are applicable to both the modes.
 Commands not applicable to a particular mode are explicitly called out.

+Spanning Tree Protocol can be configured from KLISH CLI.
+Pelase refer to [Industry Standard CLI's Reference Guide](industry_standard_cli_reference_guide.md) for more details about configuring STP using KLISH CLIs.

 ## Per VLAN Spanning Tree (PVST)